Deciding what to take to uni can be incredibly overwhelming, but don’t worry, My Baggage has you covered. Check out our ULTIMATE checklist below!

 Check before you pack…

-As we mentioned before, many halls of residence will already be facilitated with essential kitchen appliances and furniture.
-As well, many will have certain restrictions set in place for items such as candles (open flames in student accommodation can be a fire hazard) and posters/wall art (you may be forbidden from hanging these on the walls).
+As we mentioned before, halls of residence will already include essential kitchen appliances and furniture.
+Many will also have certain restrictions set in place for items such as candles (open flames in student accommodation can be a fire hazard) and posters/wall art (you may be forbidden from hanging these on the walls as they can cause damage).
 So before you pack, be sure to check first!

 - Toastie maker